 - Meditations on the Gospel (downloadable in pdf format)

-- History of the Variations of the Protestant Churches
+- History of the Variations of the Protestant Churches, Vol. 1

 - Reflections on “the Sacred Pledge of the Eucharist.”
-A favourite topic of Bossuet’s, and ours too
+A favorite topic of Bossuet’s, and ours too